Relintai/pandemonium_engine_docs/03_usage/19_plugins/editor/06_inspector_plugins.md

 Create a new empty plugin to get started.

-See also:
- See `doc_making_plugins` guide to set up your new plugin.

 Let's assume you've called your plugin folder `my_inspector_plugin`.
 If so, you should end up with a new `addons/my_inspector_plugin` folder that contains two files: `plugin.cfg` and `plugin.gd`.